wiltomdus/sora/README.md

 All the values are recorded in metric units.

 - Altitude is in meters(m) from ground level
-- Pressure is in hecto Pascal(hPa)/millibar(mb) at current location/elevation
+- Pressure is in hectoPascal(hPa)/millibar(mb) at current location/elevation
 - Temperature is in Celsius(C) at current location/elevation
 - Acceleration is in meters per second per second (m/s²)
 - Velocity is in meters per second(m/s)